hphelion/documentation/cloudos/install.overview.md

 <img src="media/cloudos-install-process.png" title="HP Cloud OS installation process" />

 The steps shown above feature an automated process in the HP Cloud OS Operational Dashboard, where you can accept defaults or enter values that are specific to your requirements (such as your network settings).
-Using this automated approach, HP Cloud OS handles all of the installation details for you, installing the OpenStack services and the Cloud OS value-added services.
+Using this automated approach, HP Cloud OS handles all of the installation details for you, installing the OpenStack services and the HP Cloud OS value-added services.

 Taking a broader view, this next diagram illustrates those steps in a larger context.
 Notice how once you've installed and set up the Admin node, you have a choice between two paths: wizard-based (in the Operational Dashboard), **or** advanced steps (in the Installation Dashboard).